callan-stretton/final-project/README.md

 ## In development

+- Mute at the correct time
+- Pause clip after muted dialogue then start coundown timer for 5 seconds
-- Record automatically after playing clip with a 5 second delay
+- Record automatically after countdown ends
 - Styling